 As easy as it is to operate a drone, perfecting some of the more subtle flight techniques can be more complicated than they seem.
 It would seem that DJI figured out a few key things about us as humans – we like technology, we like photography, we like drones, we love those awesome aerial videos, and we do not want to practice to become great.

-Instant gratification is in the palm of your hand with the new DJI Mavic Air, DJI Spark and the older Mavic Pro with the self-piloted flight features called Quickshot.
-Four autonomous flight modes started it off by being just a tap away, two more have been added since, getting you those epic selfie drone videos without having to learn how to fly.
+Instant gratification is in the palm of your hand with the DJI Mavic series of drones, plus the Spark and some of the Phantom drones, with these self-piloted flight features called Quickshot.
+Four autonomous flight modes started it off by being just a tap away, more have been added since, getting you those epic selfie drone videos without having to learn how to fly.